Ferruccio Busoni

 These little Viennese have something Parisian in their thirst for enjoyment and their own superiority, And in their chase after sensations, they are often badly taken in, like the Parisians.”

-So obviously not very shy with his opinions, but over the years, as he was becoming a more mature musical artist, composer, he was also a very deep philosophical musical thinker.
-And apparently the treatise from the late nineteenth century written by Austrian music critic Edward Hanslick had a significant impact on Busoni's own thinkings about music and art.
+Busoni was obviously not very shy about sharing his opinions.
+Over the years, as he was becoming a more mature musical artist and composer, he was also becoming a deep philosophical musical thinker.
+Apparently, the treatise from the late Nineteenth Century Austrian music critic Eduard Hanslick (“On The Musically Beautiful”) had a significant impact on Busoni's own thinking about music and art.

 There was a quote by Hanslick that Busoni kept with him on his person for many years: